 Who is at Risk for Behavioral Addiction?

 Often, when an individual does not feel his or her self-value, and worthiness for health and happiness, addictive behaviors can provide a sense of power, relief, and euphoria.
-When suffering from low self-esteem, happiness is obtained from outside sources, rather than from within, opening the door for a sense of higher reward when engaging in pleasurable and exciting behaviors.
+When suffering from low self-esteem, happiness is obtained from outside sources, rather than from within.
+It opens the door for a sense of higher reward when engaging in pleasurable and exciting behaviors.

-Whether it’s a repressed childhood trauma, the recent loss of a loved one, or guilt over a transgression, inner turmoil can devastate lives when left unaddressed.
+Repressed childhood trauma, loss of a loved one, or guilt can devastate lives when left unaddressed.
 While the cause of the turmoil is often identifiable by an individual, it is often easier to “escape” the resulting pain and depression rather than address and process the cause.
 When this happens with any person, he or she is more susceptible to an addiction of all kinds, as there is a constant desire to escape the reality of the trauma.

 Behavioral Addiction Can be Treated

 If you or a loved one is suffering from a behavioral addiction, please call us now at our toll-free number to speak with one of our trained counselors.
 We understand how hopeless addiction feels.
-We get to the core of each and work on an open-ended basis to build the awareness and self-value for him or her to heal, and live a life free of addiction.
-We can help.
-Call now.
+Call now to learn more about understanding behavioral addictions.